Ironclads (film): Plot

-Quartermaster's Mate Leslie Harmon is awaiting a court martial when he is brought to Commodore Joseph Smith (E.G. Marshall) and his son Lieutenant Joseph B. Smith, Jr. (Kevin O'Rourke).
+Quartermaster's Mate Leslie Harmon is awaiting a court martial when he is brought to Commodore Joseph Smith (E.G. Marshall) and his son Lieutenant Joseph B. Smith Jr. (Kevin O'Rourke).
 He deliberately interfered with the militarily necessary demolition of the dry dock at Hampton Roads Naval Base to prevent collateral damage and civilian casualties, as Confederates overran the base.

-Harmon is introduced to Miss Betty Stuart, a Virginia belle educated in Baltimore who wishes to help Harmon spy on the Confederate States Navy at Gosport on the raised and refitted Merrimack, now the ironclad Virginia.
+Harmon is introduced to Miss Betty Stuart, a Virginia Southern belle educated in Baltimore who wishes to help Harmon spy on the Confederate States Navy at Gosport on the raised and refitted USS Merrimack, now the ironclad CSS Virginia.
 Once in the South, Harmon encounters many key naval officers and learns that the armor test on 3 in of iron plate is staged to offer misinformation to any Union spies—like him.
-In reality, the Virginia boasts 4 in of armor and cannot be pierced by any Union guns.
-Harmon and Betty realize that this information must make it to Washington, D.C. to improve firepower to sink Virginia.
+In reality, Virginia boasts 4 in of armor and cannot be pierced by any Union guns.
+Harmon and Betty realize that this information must make it to Washington to improve firepower to sink Virginia.

-However, Betty has a change of heart upon learning that her childhood friend and lover, Lieutenant Catesby ap Roger Jones, has been reassigned as the second-in-command of Virginia and is now in danger of death due to the very intelligence she intended to send North.
+However, Betty has a change of heart upon learning that her childhood friend and lover, Lieutenant Catesby ap Roger Jones, has been reassigned as the second-in-command of the Virginia and is now in danger of death due to the very intelligence she intended to send North.
 She tries to stop Harmon from going north with the intelligence, but he goes anyway.
 At the commissioning ceremony for Virginia, she confesses to her now-fiancé Lt.
 Jones that she had helped Leslie Harmon infiltrate the shipyard and spy for the Union, warning him of the possible increase in firepower.
 He is stunned and distraught at her betrayal, yet sails to war without turning her in as one final act of love for his traitorous fiancé.
 Virginia sails off to break the Union blockade at Hampton Roads.
 Betty is promptly arrested by Lt.
 Guilford (Philip Casnoff), an admiral's aide and spy hunter, on suspicion of espionage.

 Virginia first approaches USS Congress as her skipper, Lt.
 Smith, rallies his men on board to do their duty.
 Captain Franklin Buchanan (Leon B. Stevens) of Virginia rallies his men similarly.
 Congress fires a full broadside into Virginia to no effect.
 In the ensuing action, Virginia bypasses Congress, promptly sinks USS Cumberland, and returns to sink Congress.
 Lt.
 Smith is killed; taking over command, executive officer Lt.
 Pendergrast orders the ship's surrender.
 Though Virginia's crew are jubilant, rifle fire from Union troops ashore enrages Captain Buchanan.
 He goes topside to return fire and is wounded, thereupon ordering Jones to assume command and set Congress ablaze.